Appealing a decision of the COVID-19 Vaccine Claims Scheme

 Time limits to request a review of the compensation deemed payable under your claim

-2. on or before the end date of the scheme, on 18 April 2024.
+2. the end date of the scheme, which is 30 September 2024.

 Critical time limits for providing more evidence related to your claim